solangegueiros/myco-file-management/README.md

 Doing the upload, automatically it will add the registry at Blockchain

-Can be used with Blockchains:
+Can be used with these Blockchains:
 - Ethereum
 - RSK